Information about Duck Island

 Other Forms of the Name with authority source (if provided) in italics:

-A small island in the sea half of which is attached to Ballin-leama townland, on which stand the ruins of Cauleen’s Chapel.
+An island in the sea ¼ of which is attached to the townland of Leaghchorrig.

 Situated in the Atlantic ocean.